brainwave-sh/.github/profile/README.md

 The purpose of software is to help humans understand what a machine is doing.
 Clarity and a commitment to craft are therefore non-negotiable.

 ### Past Work
-- StereoLabs (real-time perception SDK, applications, and tools)
+- Stereolabs (real-time perception SDK, applications, and tools)
 - Brain Simulation Lab, Charité (GDPR-compliant scientific platform)
 - Robinhood (financial markets and crypto)
 - Pandora (music and media)